 That’s right, logistics and distribution centres have become hot property in Australia, with eCommerce fuelling much of the fire.

-Today in Australia, online retail sales account for only 5% of total sales but that number is growing over 30% every year.
+Today in Australia, online retail sales account for only 5 per cent of total sales but that number is growing over 30 per cent every year.
 Meanwhile, Australia’s warehousing and logistics industries could be worth a record $187 billion by 2021 according to researchers at Ken Research.

 Growth in online sales might not translate to a tit-for-tat increase in industrial property investment, but distribution is the bloodline of online retailers.
 This is serving institutional investors a big appetite for industrial real estate.

 The “I want it now” Consumer Culture